DuraMAT/software_guide/README.md

-## Level 1:
+## Level 1: Basic repository to support a document
+Typically, Level 1 repository is used to support and document published analyses for enhanced reproducibility – e.g., something akin to supporting information for a journal publication.

-To do list for Level 1:
+To build up Level 1 repository:
 <!-- TOC tocDepth:2..3 chapterDepth:2..6 -->
 - [1.1 Approval for code release](#11-approval-for-code-release)
 - [1.2 Inline code documentation](#12-inline-code-documentation)